jthusm17/Winona/Zesto.md

 # Zezto's

-Zesto'z, also know as *Penguin Zesto's*, is a popular local restaurant that
+Zesto's, also know as *Penguin Zesto's*, is a popular local restaurant that

 serves food, as well as delictible treats like ice cream.
 It are located at both the East